awl4114awl/Caesar-Cipher-Tool/README.md

 _The GUI launches immediately._

----

-## ❓ How the Cipher Works
+## How the Cipher Works

-The **Caesar cipher** works by shifting letters by a specified number of positions:
+The Caesar cipher works by shifting letters by a specified number of positions:

 ```
 Shift 3: